katarinastuart/katarinastuart.github.io/_pages/about.md

     title: "This is an octopus.
 It predicts football match winners."
 ---

 I love all things evolutionary biology.
 I completed my undergraduate degree at the University of Sydney in 2017.
 For my honours thesis, I spent six months at a research station in the Northern Territory, running a common garden experiment focusing on cane toad behavious and morphology.
-I am currently a PhD candidate in the School of Biological, Earth and Environmental Sciences at the University of New South Wales, Australia, and will graduate in 2022.
+I completed my Ph D in the School of Biological, Earth and Environmental Sciences at the University of New South Wales, Australia, in 2022.
 For my PhD research, I pivoted away from field ecology and into genomics, working primarily on the invasive European starling within Australia.
+I am currently working as a Research Fellow in the School of Biological Sciences at the University of Auckland.

 {% include gallery id="gallery1" layout="third" %}